-- Report to lunch on time.
-Failure to report is cutting and a violation with consequences. - Present a written pass when requesting to leave the lunchroom, signed by school personnel. - F Enter safely and quietly from the appropriate door. - Keep conversations at a respectful volume so that others will not need to shout to be heard. - Remain seated until you are asked to line up and/or are eating lunch. - Show respect to all staff members and peers. - Empty trays carefully after eating. - F Ensure that the lunchroom is clean for others to use by picking up all trash. - f Exit for class in a quiet and orderly fashion using the appropriate door. - Eat inside the lunchroom.
+- Report to lunch on time with their class, escorted by a teacher.
+Failure to report is cutting and a violation with consequences. - Present a written and signed pass by school personnel from the staff member that is expecting you to report to them during the lunch period when requesting to leave the lunchroom. - Enter safely and quietly from the appropriate door. - Sit as assigned until school personnel instruct you to safely move without running. - Keep conversations at a respectful volume so that others will not need to shout to be heard. - Remain seated until you are asked to line up and/or are eating lunch. - Show respect to all staff members and peers. - Empty trays carefully after eating. - Follow recycling procedures. - Ensure that the lunchroom is clean for others to use by picking up all trash and leaving tables clean. - Exit for class in a guiet and orderly fashion using the appropriate door with the assigned teacher. - Eat inside the lunchroom.
 (One cannot remove a food tray from the lunchroom).